-In most cases, either the nursing home staff member or the nursing home owner are held liable for abuse or neglect.
+In most cases, either the nursing home staff member or the nursing homeowner is held liable for abuse or neglect.
 The staff member can be held liable for neglect or abusive actions.
-The nursing home owner can be held liable for improper hiring practices.
+The nursing homeowner can be held liable for improper hiring practices.
 Those hiring practices may include failing to conduct background checks or failing to ensure a staff member had the proper experience and qualifications.

 Compensation for Neglected and Abused Nursing Home Residents in Georgia